Innovation Act: Procedural history

 The Innovation Act was introduced into the United States House of Representatives on October 23, 2013, by Rep. Goodlatte.
 It was referred to the United States House Committee on the Judiciary.
 The Committee held hearings about the bill on October 29, 2013 and markedup the bill on November 20, 2013.
 The Committee voted 33–5 on November 20, 2013 to report the bill.
 It was reported (amended) by the Committee on the Judiciary on December 2, 2013 alongside House Committee Report 113-279.
 On November 27, 2013, House Majority Leader Eric Cantor announced the H.R.
 3309 would be considered on the House floor on December 4 or 5, 2013.
 On December 5, 2013 the House voted in Roll Call Vote 629 to pass the bill 325–91.
 Both House Republicans and House Democrats disagreed internally on the issue.
 Republicans voted 195 in favor and 27 against, while Democrats voted 130 in favor and 64 against.

-President Barack Obama has indicated his support for the bill.
+President Barack Obama indicated his support for the bill.

 Debate and discussion

-The bill had sixteen co-sponsors in the House:
+The bill had sixteen co-sponsors in the House.